Gatchan1/Watchadoin-Front/README.md

 ## Disclaimer
 I realise the loading of many pages gives an uncomfortable user experience, this is something I still have to work around.

 Also I have lots of missing features I'd like to include in the future, such as:

--Automatically hiding past events.
+- Automatically hiding past events.
--Editing and deleting Friends Circles.
+- Editing and deleting Friends Circles.

 ## Installation guide
 - Fork this repo